Teenlife

 1. Go through the application process then defer!

-Every adult in your life has always told you not to give into peer pressure, not to “fit in”, not to be like everyone else.
+Every adult in your life has always told you not to give into peer pressure, not to “fit in,” and not to be like everyone else.
 But for a few months in your life, they are wrong.
-Do yourself a favor and go through the application process when you’re still in high school—even if you're pretty sure you won't be going to college in the fall!
+Do yourself a favor and go through the application process when you’re still in high school—even if you're pretty sure you won't attend college in the fall!

 Pull your hair out when your friends are pulling theirs out.
 Visit campuses when they are visiting campuses.
 Decide on a school when they decide.

 Then defer!
 Simply tell your college of choice that you’ll see them in a year.
 Deferring from college for a year was the best thing for my gap year.
-Granted, I ended up flipping a coin between the College of Wooster and Saint Lawrence University, but I also had a school to come back to.
-I had an entire year worry-free of what came next; I was able to completely focus on planning my gap year.
+Granted, I ended up flipping a coin between the College of Wooster and Saint Lawrence University, but I also had a school to return to.
+I had an entire year worry-free about what came next; I was able to completely focus on planning my gap year.

 2. There are programs and people to help you plan out there!

 Enrolling in a Gap Year Program rather than rolling the dice on something you aren’t an expert in is not a copout.
-There are many great programs that are as specific or broad as your interests.
+Many great programs are as specific or broad as your interests.
 There are teams of people who have researched opportunities for years.
 They will help you maximize your plan and time—after all, you only have one year.

 3. You can learn from my mistake.